 Do current ratios change?

 Yes, absolutely!
 And how quickly they change may be viewed by analysts as an indicator of your company’s financial well-being.
 A company may have a good current ratio at the start of the year, but struggle to pay off its bills and debts by year-end.
-Likewise, a company may have a current ratio below 1.00 by the start of the quarter, but achieve a more favourable ratio by the end of the quarter if it is able to pay off its current liabilities quickly by increasing revenues.
+Likewise, a company may have a current ratio below 1.00 by the start of the quarter, but achieve a more favorable ratio by the end of the quarter if it is able to pay off its current liabilities quickly by increasing revenues.